Wangpulen

 He is the ruler of the underwater world.
 He is the Lord of the rivers.
 The guardianship of the south eastern direction is alluded to Wangbren and the other directions to Koupalu (north west), Marjing (north east) and Thangjing (south west).
 He is one of the Umang Lais.

-He has a strong connection with the Anal tribe (Anan tribe) for marrying a lady of the Anal Khullen village.
+He has a strong connection with the Anāl Naga people for marrying a lady from Khullen village.
 Among the cult centres dedicated to him, the one at Sugnu is the most significant in Meitei pantheon.

 Description

-In the Wakoklon Heelel Thilel Salai Amailon Pukok Puya, Wangbren is mentioned as "Khana Chaopa Wangpulen".
-According to the text, He is one of the 7 Laipungthous and one of the manifestations of the Supreme God, Ipung Loinapa Apakpa.
+In the Wakoklon Heelel Thilel Salai Amailon Pukok Puya, Wangbren is called Khana Chaopa Wangpulen.
+According to the text, He is one of the seven Laipungthous and one of the manifestations of the Supreme God, Ipung Loinapa Apakpa.

 Mythology

-Once God Wangpulen went to the village of the Anal people, disguising Himself as a human.
+Once Wangpulen went to the village of the Anāl people, disguising Himself as a human.
 He fell in love with a beautiful girl, Shangnu.
-The maiden was also attracted to His good looks.
+The maiden was also attracted to helps good looks.
 The girl's affair with a stranger angered the community.
 The young men of the village challenged Wangbren to fight.
-There were competitions in race, stone throw, and archery.
-If He failed, He would be killed.
-But He won all the challenges.
-As He won, He took Shangnu, the maiden away with Him to His divine abode.
+There were competitions in race, stone throwing, and archery.
+If he failed, he would be killed.
+But he won all the challenges, and he took Shangnu away to his divine abode.

 Worship

-Whenever one gets drowned, Wangpulen is worshipped according to the traditional rites and rituals.
+Whenever anyone is drowned, Wangpulen is worshipped according to the traditional rites and rituals.
 They did so in a belief that there will be no further deaths in water.
 Whenever unusual flood water currents are seen, especially in rivers, He is worshipped by people to save them from drowning and other mishaps.

-If a drowned person's dead body is not found, then a portion of the trunk of palash tree (Butea monosperma) is cremated.
+If a drowned person's corpse is not recovered, then a portion of the trunk of palash tree is cremated.
 It is done in a belief that Wangpulen might have kept the corpse at a sacred place.

 Wangpulen is worshipped by offering fruits, flowers and kabok.
 The rites and rituals are performed by the maibas.
 It is to ward off the diseases, illness or sickness caused by the water god.
 Examples include skin diseases, cold and cough, diarrhoea, etc.